 - a.
-Speak to the student privately, attempt to help the student to understand the provisions of the Student Handbook, and solicit the student's cooperation. - b.
-Speak to a student seen violating the same regulation again and notify in writing or by phone the student's residence hall dean and the office of the Dean of Students. - c.
+Speak to the student privately, attempt to help the student understand the provisions of the Student Handbook, and solicit the student's cooperation. - b.
+Speak to a student who is seen violating the same regulation again and notify in writing or by phone the student's residence hall dean and the office of the Dean of Students. - c.
 Report each repeated violation as outlined above. - d.
 Refuse admittance to class if the student is in direct violation of policies as outlined in the Student Handbook.

 A student may also be dismissed from class for disruptive behavior.
-A teacher who has dismissed a student must notify the Office of Student Life and the office of the Vice President of Academic Administration.
-The student may be dismissed from that class session only and not from any subsequent class or examination appointment without the consent of the Vice President of Academic Administration.
+A teacher who has dismissed a student must notify the Office of Student Life and the Office of the VPAA.
+The student may be dismissed from that class session only and not from any subsequent class or examination appointment without the consent of the VPAA.

 A student who is in violation of policies outlined in the Student Handbook may also not be allowed to come to work.
-If there are repeated violations the employer should notify the Office of Student Life and the student's residence-hall dean in writing or by phone.
+If there are repeated violations, the employer should notify the Office of Student Life and the student's residence-hall dean in writing or by phone.